 Over 6 million Canadians, young and old, struggle with the pain and disability of one or more of the 100 types of arthritis.
 It is the most expensive chronic disease in Canada, costing our economy an estimated $33 billion per year.
 Arthritis isn’t just about aches and pains.
 It is a serious, life-altering disease that can cut careers short, make daily life extremely challenging and lead to life-threatening complications – like heart attack, stroke and hip fractures.
 If you have arthritis, this information isn’t new to you.
 If you want to learn more about arthritis, you’ve come to the right place.

 At Arthritis Research Canada, we conduct practical research for everyday living.
-Research aimed at arthritis prevention, early diagnosis, new and better treatment, and improved quality of life.
+Research aimed at preventing arthritis, facilitating early diagnosis, finding new and better treatments, and improving quality of life for people living with arthritis.
 Arthritis Research Canada works for and with patients to find solutions that help people triumph over arthritis.

 Learn more about our current research studies by clicking on the images below.